elhomosiguiente/DictionaryGuide/README.md

 3. **[Standard Classes](./3-standard-classes.md)**

 ##Contributions
-I welcome contributions that add to or imrpove existing content in this guide.
+I welcome contributions that add to or improve existing content in this guide.
 Community feedback is extremely important to making sure that documentation is as helpful and clear as possible.
 Feel free to send me a pull request!